thegworld/gtx-browser/docs/gpu/gpu_testing_bot_details.md

 ### How to add a new try bot that runs a subset of tests or extra tests

-Several projects (ANGLE, Dawn) run custom tests using the Chromium recipes.
-They use try bot bot configs that run subsets of Chromium or additional slower tests that can't be run on the main CQ.
+Several projects (ANGLE, Dawn) run custom tests using the GTx Browser recipes.
+They use try bot bot configs that run subsets of GTx Browser or additional slower tests that can't be run on the main CQ.

 These trybots are a little different because they do not mirror any waterfall